Akash-bardia/Book-Recommender/README.md

 ## 🔍 Overview

 This Book Recommendation System provides personalized book suggestions using collaborative filtering techniques.
 It analyzes user behavior and preferences to recommend books similar users have liked.
+The two html file should be in a folder named 'Template'.

 ---